An easy subexponential bound for online chain partitioning: Concluding Remarks

 \section{Concluding Remarks}

 Although we have improved the upper bound for $\val (\mathcal P_w)$, our current methods cannot bring it down to a polynomial bound without some major changes.
-Perhaps improvements in the understanding of regular posets could lead us to a subfamily or more interesting forbidden substructures.
-We could also examine on-line coloring algorithms other than First-Fit to reduce the number of colors used on the family $\Forb (L_m)$.
+Perhaps improvements in the understanding of regular posets could lead us to a subfamily of more interesting forbidden substructures.
+We could also examine online coloring algorithms other than First-Fit to reduce the number of colors used on the family $\Forb (L_m)$.

 We may look beyond the scope of $\val (\mathcal P_w)$.
 So far, the reduction to regular posets has only been studied on general posets.
-We might ask what the results of the algorithm from Lemma \ref{lemma:reduction} are when we start with a poset from $\Forb (Q)$ (for some poset $Q$).
-It is interesting to ask what analogues of Lemma~\ref{lemma:reduction} could be built.
+We might ask what the results of Procedures (1) and (2) are when we start with a poset from $\Forb (Q)$ (for some poset $Q$).
+It is interesting to ask what analogues of the inequality (\ref{eqM}) could be built.
 For instance, could an analogue for cocomparability graphs be created?
-Already, Kierstead, Penrice, and Trotter~\cite{KPT} have shown that a cocomparability graph can be colored on-line using a bounded number of colors.
+Already, Kierstead, Penrice, and Trotter~\cite{KPT} have shown that a cocomparability graph can be colored online using a bounded number of colors.
 However, this bound is so large that it was not computed.
 Perhaps methods similar to the reduction to regular posets could be created.